-Because it’s highly effective in combatting HSV and related viruses, it’s not necessary to take it as often as some of the other treatments or Valacyclovir alternatives.
+As a bonus, it’s highly effective in combatting HSV, and thus not necessary to take as often as other alternative herpes treatments.

 This herpes treatment is a drug, and it does have side effects.
 One of the most important items to be aware of is the fact that Valacyclovir can harm your kidneys, so if you have kidney problems let the doctor know.
 Also let the doctor know if you are or will be pregnant or breast feeding, have HIV or are older than 65.

 Other side effects to look out for (and tell your doctor about) are if you feel dizzy, get shaky, have confusion, unsteady movement, etc. Common side effects of valacyclovir tablets in adults include headache, stomach issues like nausea and vomiting.
 Some women may experience painful periods.